wrapperband/Open-Condition-Monitoring/README.md

-Adjustments to Bitcoin code to achieve Fast Blockchain Content triggered Block validation to enable leveraging Blockchain technology to forward OCM High efficiency scrypt ASIC use to secure open condition monitoring (OCM) data
+Adjustments to Bitcoin code to achieve Fast Blockchain Content triggered Block validation to enable leveraging Blockchain technology to forward OCM High efficiency scrypt ASIC use to secure open condition monitoring (OCM) data Adjusting the code of an open source program (guvview) to record the automatic brightness setting from a cheap USB video camera to demonstrate making an affordable fuzzy sensor.
+Using data fusion or other methosd to identify calibration and accuracy of fuzzy sensors e.g. Guvview / USB camera measuring cloud cover.